 Don’t overlap your seams!
 Just but them up against each other.
 And, make sure the seams are adhered well to the wall.

 This one is sooooo important.
-Don’t be in a rush when you wallpaper because you will make a mistake – trust me on that one!
+Don’t be in a rush when you wallpaper because you will make a mistake – trust me on this one!
 Take breaks if you get frustrated or tired.
-This is often the case when working with a busy pattern or when you’re working in a space with lots of intricate cuts or a small space.
+This is often the case when working with a busy pattern or when you’re working in a space with lots of intricate cuts or even a small space.
 I definitely took breaks when I wallpapered my tiny powder room.
 You can see it HERE.
 But, the finished product made it all worth it!
-I love my black and white powder room!

-I hope my best wallpaper hanging tips will help you out on your next wallpaper project!
+I hope these wallpaper hanging tips will help you out on your next wallpaper project!
 You can do it!

 Here are a few more wallpaper posts you might enjoy!